 The aim of this initiative is not to provide job interview training, but rather to create a space for reflection on employability prospects and on the soft, transversal skills needed to respond to a global setting in constant change.

 To ensure a well-balanced geographical spread of participants, we invite each University to nominate one doctoral student to take part in the training.
-The following items should be provided by 26 May 2017:
+The following items should be provided by Friday, 16 June 2017 (extended deadline):

 Please send the documents mentioned above to:

 UNICA Secretariat in Brussels Ms Marta Brelih-Wasowska: email@example.com

 Universities that are members of both networks are kindly requested to send these to one network only.